-Reconciliation means working together in partnership to acknowledge past injustices with a commitment to shaping a unified future.
-A reconciled Australia will be a place where the traditions, cultures and continuing contributions of First Nations Peoples are respected, valued and celebrated by all Australians.
+Reconciliation means working together in partnership with Aboriginal and Torres Strait Islander people and non-indigenous Australians to acknowledge past injustices and commit to shaping a unified future.
+A reconciled Australia is one where the traditions, cultures and continuing contributions of First Nations peoples are respected, honoured, celebrated, and meaningfully embedded in the day-to-day programs both within our centre and across the wider community.

-As we embark on this journey at Goodstart West Kempsey, we are committed to walking alongside the Dunghutti People and engaging with Dunghutti Elders and community members, the Traditional Custodians of this Land, to support a two-way learning process.
+At Goodstart West Kempsey, we are committed to walking alongside and working respectfully with the Dunghutti people and engaging with Dunghutti Elders and community members, to guide and strengthen our teachings and learnings.

 Aboriginal and Torres Strait Islander People in the Classroom